College Factual by our College Data Analytics Team

 38 Visual & Performing Arts Degrees Awarded

-Located in the city of Gainesville, Brenau is a private not-for-profit university with a small student population.
-This university ranks 24th out of 68 schools for overall quality in the state of Georgia.
+Located in the small city of Gainesville, Brenau is a private not-for-profit university with a small student population.
+This university ranks 24th out of 68 colleges for overall quality in the state of Georgia.

-There were approximately 38 visual & performing arts students who graduated with this degree at Brenau in the most recent data year.
+There were roughly 38 visual & performing arts students who graduated with this degree at Brenau in the most recent data year.
 Students who graduate with their degree from the visual & performing arts program state that they receive average early career income of $19,557.

 More information about a degree in visual & performing arts from Brenau University